nguyer/global-forum-2022-firefly-workshop/docs/part_ii.md

 }
 ```

 At this point, FireFly has only stored the file in its *private* data store.
-To tell FireFly that we would like to make this file available *publicly*, copy the `"id"` from the response above, and call the publish endpoint.
-You can use the [FireFly Swagger UI](http://127.0.0.1:5000/api#/Default%20Namespace/postDataBlobPublish) to publish the uploaded file to IPFS. **Be sure to set the UUID in the path with the ID returned in the previous response.**
+To tell FireFly that we would like to make this file available *publicly*, copy the UUID from the `"id"` field in the response above, and call the publish endpoint.
+You can use the [FireFly Swagger UI](http://127.0.0.1:5000/api#/Default%20Namespace/postDataBlobPublish) to publish the uploaded file to IPFS. **Be sure to set the `dataid` field in the path with the ID returned in the previous response.**

-FireFly will return a response
+FireFly will return a response like this;

 ```json
 {